 Design and Construction

 The Light Painting Paradise (LPP) LightPainter - Ryu's Lightworks V2 is a 18650 format flashlight, with a Luminus SST-40 cool white LED.
-The original LightPainter was based on the Sofirn SP31 V2.0.
-Due to various reasons, LPP had to change OEM manufacturers.
-Flashlight enthusiasts will probably be able to guess the new OEM!
+LPP had to change OEM manufacturers from V1, but this has allowed for the addition of some exciting new features in V2.
 The length of the light is 139mm, with a head diameter of 28mm.

 A side clip, holster, 18650 (18700) battery with internal USB-C charging, USB-A to C charging cable, and spare O-rings are included.
 The standard price is 159 Euro (US$172.at the time of writing).
 It is certainly not a budget light, but acceptably priced for a specialist light with relatively small production runs.

-The LightPainter V2 is also compatible with the LPP's various cone adapters, with access to the side switch if you use the step up ring.
-There is also a new Orb Tool kit that is compatible with the LightPainter V2.
+The LightPainter V2 is also compatible with the LPP's various cone adapters, with access to the side switch only if you use the step up ring.
+There is also a new Orb Tool kit that is compatible with the V2.

 Compatibility with other light painting systems includes: